When you think about bold decorating ideas, the first thing that probably pops into your mind is color – right? Or maybe pattern?

 Yes, a fabulous emerald room is definitely bold…

-…as are canary yellow accents…
+…as are yellow walls with colorful accents…

-I agree that color is a great way to make a bold statement in your home, but what about us neutral-lovers?
+I agree that color – and even pattern – is a great way to make a bold statement in your home, but what about us neutral-lovers?
 Or those of us that prefer softer, more muted colors?

 Sometimes, being bold is a statement, not a color.